BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 **Scent of Illusions.** You can instinctively make out illusions and invisible things.
 You gain +1 boon on Spirit rolls to identify magical falsehoods and illusions and impose +1 bane on rolls to fool you with falsehoods or illusions.

 **Small Statue.** You gain +1 boon on Agility rolls to hide or move stealthily.
-You can only wield versatile weapons two-handed and don‘t add any bonus damage from doing so.
+You can only wield versatile weapons two-handed and don‘t add a bonus to weapon damage from it.

 ### Hune